MediaComem/comem-archidep/subjects/git-collaborating/README.md

 ### Alice: clone the shared repository

-**Alice** can now get a copy of the shared GitHub repository on their machine.
+**Alice** can now get a copy of the shared GitHub repository on her machine.
 This is done using the `git clone` command:

 ```bash